ikobootloader/WEB/MI ActiveX/README.md

 i build this program because i wanted to discuss discretely with colleagues in my office XD.

-With it, I seat up a BBD in a folder places in the network of our office that is open to write and read files.
+With it, I seat up a BBD in a folder places in the network of our office that is allowed to write and read files.

 we can only use this program in Internet Explorer with the plugin ActiveX activated.